Green Christian Online Workshops

 We have created a workshop that you can use to explore what this means for each of us in shaping our responses to the global climate and environmental crisis.
 Focusing on the Great Commandments in Mark 12:30-3, it asks questions that connect peace, love and justice.

-This will be a training session to introduce the workshop, for you to experience it, hear about ways in which you can deliver it yourself, and ask your questions.
+This is a training session to introduce the workshop, for you to experience it, hear about ways in which you can deliver it yourself, and ask your questions.

 7pm 5 June 2024 – ANIMAL-FRIENDLY – has the church made any progress?